 The Ryzen 5 1600 AF is a refresh of the original Ryzen 5 1600 produced on the new 12nm fabrication process.
 For $85 or less, it compares favorably to the Ryzen 5 2600.
 Like our Bang for the Buck pick, we recommend pairing the Ryzen 5 1600 AF with the MSI B450 Tomahawk MAX ATX motherboard.
 The combo can be had for around $200 and offers the opportunity for a major CPU upgrade down the road (including the upcoming Zen 3 CPUs later this year).
 Pairing the Ryzen 5 1600 AF with a used Radeon RX 580 GPU would get you excellent 1080p gaming performance that destroys current-generation consoles for very little cash.

 The King of the Hill

 The mainstream CPU market is always evolving.
 In the coming months, new parts are expected from both AMD and Intel.
-AMD’s Ryzen 2 series is expected to be on retailers shelves by the end of spring.
+AMD’s Zen 3-based CPU series is expected to be on retailers' shelves by the end of the year.
 There is no early word on what performance looks like, but it is possible that AMD could claim the overall gaming performance crown.
 Intel is also planning on releasing new desktop parts in the coming months, but these products are still based on an architecture similar to what is already on the market.
 Intel is expected to offer more cores and higher clock speeds in order to mitigate the lack of 7nm products.

 For information on selecting other parts for your gaming PC or any other related topics, check in on our gaming PC build hub.